Division and Competences Explained

 - the procurement of territorial planning documentation for the city district and its zones

-- ensuring public order and fire protection in the city district
+- ensuring public order in the city district

 The competences in terms of delegated state administration